 Find out how good your current insurance company is about handling claims before you need to file a claim.
-Click the button below to get a free rating on your auto insurance company or your homeowners insurance company.
+Click the button below to get a free rating on your auto insurance company and your homeowners insurance company.

 How to Spot an Ice Dam

 Ice dams usually form from melting snow.
 As snow on the roof melts frozen gutters and downspouts prevent the water from being directed to the ground.
 Instead, ice forms in the gutters preventing the water from the snowmelt from even getting to the gutters.
 The melting snow water refreezes creating an even larger ice dam.

 Ice dams can be found anywhere on a home, but are most frequently found on the north side of buildings.
 The north side is particularly vulnerable due to not getting as much direct sunlight to melt the ice.
 A telltale sign of an ice dam is an icicle hanging from your eaves.

 How an Ice Dam Creates a Water Leak

 Let’s start with some background on roof construction and how an ice dam causes a water leak.
 First a plywood sheathing is installed.
 Next, a waterproof protective barrier is applied on top of the plywood.
 Finally the roof shingles are nailed in place.
 The determining factor on how much trouble an ice dam on your roof can cause depends in large part on how far up the waterproof protective barrier goes underneath the shingles.